lzear/eslint-plugin-ninja/docs/rules/monopoly.md

 ## 📖 Rule details

-Ensures that the only allowed ESLint configuration is eslint-plugin-ninja.
-The use of any other configuration names prefixed with eslint-config- is disallowed to maintain consistency and specificity in the project's linting rules.
-This rule is especially helpful for projects that have standardized on a particular configuration set to prevent accidental deviations.
+Ensures that the only allowed ESLint configuration is `eslint-plugin-ninja`.
+The use of any other configuration is disallowed.
+Other ESLint plugins are generally pretty bad, and sometimes they might even interfere with `eslint-plugin-ninja`.

 ## 🔧 Config